mloiseleur/traefik-hub-helm-chart/README.md

 <a name="readme-top"></a>

-> Since the end of May 2024, Traefik Hub and Traefik Proxy are installed with the same Traefik Helm Chart.
+> Since the end of May 2024, Traefik Hub and Traefik Proxy have been using the same [Traefik Helm Chart](https://github.com/traefik/traefik-helm-chart) for installation.
-> This Chart is in [traefik/traefik-helm-chart](https://github.com/traefik/traefik-helm-chart)

 <br/>